A Raleigh tradition is born

 1983: The Great Outdoor Provision Company got it’s start in Village District.
 The specialty outdoor retailer has since expanded to nine locations throughout North Carolina and Virginia.

 1985: The Wake County Library expanded into an open space on the corner of Clark Ave and Woodburn Rd where it remains today.

 1987: Nationally known fashion chain, Talbots, opened its doors in Village District.
 The location became one of the top five stores in the entire Talbot’s chain.

 1988: Specialty food chain Fresh Market opened its doors.

 The decade began with new redevelopment initiatives, creation of a new “Village Center” concept, and a market repositioning campaign.

 1992: Harris Teeter opened its doors after months of construction and design work inspired by a New York supermarket.
 It opened as one of the largest supermarkets in the Harris Teeter chain.

-In 2001 Cameron Village was completely reimagined and renovated into the style we see today.
+In 2001 Village District was completely reimagined and renovated into the style we see today.

 Among an ever-evolving collection of unique shops, Bailey’s Fine Jewelry is an old favorite that renovated and now stands out as the largest jewelry store in North Carolina.

 The village continually reinvents itself to stay modern and relevant.
-Cameron Village will continue to reflect the changing community it serves by nurturing an evolving collection of shops and restaurants.
-By preserving old favorites while remaining open to fresh ventures, Cameron Village will help lead Raleigh into an exciting future.
+Village District will continue to reflect the changing community it serves by nurturing an evolving collection of shops and restaurants.
+By preserving old favorites while remaining open to fresh ventures, Village District will help lead Raleigh into an exciting future.